zabbix/zabbix/templates/cloud/AWS/aws_ecs_http/README.md

     ]
 }
 ```
-Next step add principal in trust relationships to the role you are using:
+Next, add a principal to the trust relationships of the role you are using:
 ```json
 {
   "Version": "2012-10-17",